Punctured groups for exotic fusion systems: Punctured groups for exotic fusion systems at odd primes

 Let $\alpha \in \Aut_\E(S)$ with $\mu(\alpha) = (r,s)$, let $\bar{\alpha}$ be the induced automorphism of $S/Z$, and let $t \in (\ZZ/p\ZZ)^\times$ be such that $a^\alpha A_0 = a^t A_0$ (which exists since $A$ and $A_0$ are $\Aut_\F(S)$-invariant and $|A/A_0| = |Z_0| = p$).
 By \cite[Lemma~1.11(b)]{COS2017}, $\alpha$ acts on the $i$-th upper central quotient $Z_{i}(S)/Z_{i-1}(S)$ by raising a generator to the power $tr^{m-i}$ for $i = 1,\dots,m-1$.
 Thus, $s = tr^{m-1}$ and $(gZ)^{\bar{\alpha}} = g^\alpha Z = g^{tr^{m-2}}Z$.
 Hence, $\mu_{\E/Z}(\bar{\alpha}) = (r, sr^{-1})$.
 Conversely if $\mu_{\E/Z}(\bar{\alpha}) = (r, \bar{s})$, then $\mu_{\E}(\alpha) = (r,\bar{s}r)$. \end{proof}

 In the following proposition, we refer to Oliver's systems according to the itemized list (a)(i-iv), (b) given in \cite[Theorem~2.8]{Oliver2014}.

 \begin{prop} Assume $\F$ is one of the exotic systems appearing in Theorem~2.8 of \cite{Oliver2014}.
-Write $|S/Z| = p^m$ with $m \geq 3$. \begin{enumerate} \item[(a)] $\F$ is of characteristic $p$-type whenever $\F^e \subseteq \H$.
+Write $|S/Z| = p^m$ with $m \geq 3$. \begin{itemize} \item[(a)] $\F$ is of characteristic $p$-type whenever $\F^e \subseteq \H$.
 In particular, this holds if $\F$ occurs in case (a)(i), (a)(iv), or (b). \item[(b)] If $\F$ is in case (a)(ii) and $m \geq 4$, then $N_\F(Z)$ is exotic.
 Moreover, $\F$ is of component type, and $C_{\F}(Z)/Z$ is simple, exotic, and occurs in (a)(iv) in this case.
 If $\F$ is in case (a)(ii) with $m = 3$ (and hence $p = 5$), then $N_\F(Z)/Z$ is the fusion system of $5^2GL_2(5)$, and $\F$ is of characteristic $5$-type. \item[(c)] If $\F$ is in case (a)(iii), then $N_\F(Z)$ is exotic.
-Moreover, $\F$ is of component type with $C_\F(Z)/Z$ is simple, exotic, and of type (a)(i). \end{enumerate} \end{prop} \begin{proof} Each of Oliver's systems is simple on $S$ with a unique abelian subgroup $A$ of index $p$ which is not essential, so it satisfies our standing assumptions and the hypotheses of Lemmas~\ref{L:indp-basic} and \ref{L:indp-aut}, and we can continue the notation from above.
+Moreover, $\F$ is of component type where $C_\F(Z)/Z$ is simple, exotic, and of type (a)(i). \end{itemize} \end{prop}

+\begin{proof} Each of Oliver's systems is simple on $S$ with a unique abelian subgroup $A$ of index $p$ which is not essential, so it satisfies our standing assumptions and the hypotheses of Lemmas~\ref{L:indp-basic} and \ref{L:indp-aut}, and we can continue the notation from above.
 In particular, $Z_0 = Z$ is of order $p$, $S' = A_0$, and $S$ is of maximal class.
+Set If $G$ is a group realizing $N_\F(Z)$, then $C_G(Z)$ realizes $\E=C_{N_\F(Z)}(Z)$ and so $C_G(Z)/Z$ realizes $\ov{\E}$.
+Hence